 Obtaining an IT username and password

-To be able to access Learn (our online learning system with course sites) and uclive student email, students will need to obtain their IT password for ICTS services.
+To be able to access Learn (our online learning system with course sites) and uclive student email, students will need to obtain their IT username and password for ICTS services.

 - If you are studying on campus, please go to the Security Office at 114 Ilam Road to get your Canterbury Card first.
 There they will give you instructions on how to obtain your IT password.

 - If you are studying by distance, please call our Contact Centre on 0800 VARSITY (0800 827 748) or (03) 364 2555, between 8:00am and 6:00pm Monday to Friday.
 In February they also answer the phone between 9:00am and 12 noon Saturday.

 Accessing your UCLive email